srh-gst/ML_term_paper/Paper/.ipynb_checkpoints/paper-checkpoint.md

 @becker1962investment distinguished between two kinds of training: specific and general.
 Specific training increases the marginal product of a worker within one specific firm while general training increases her productivity in many other firms.
 In a perfect labor market workers are paid their marginal product.
 In such case, firms would not invest into general training of their employees as they could leave the firm and look for a better paid job.
 Instead, workers would pay for their general training as an investment into higher future wages. @lynch1991role and @lynch1992private find that on-the job training tends to be firm specific in the US and thus wage raises cannot be taken along to subsequent employers.
 Off-the-job training by proprietary institution have little effect on wages in the current employment but raise future expected wages in subsequent employment.  @acemoglu1999beyond argue that firms still invest in general training due to their monopsony power.
 Wages increase by less than the marginal productivity and firms can profit. @konings2015impact find that an increase in the share of trained workers by 10 percentage points raises the productivity by 1.7 to 3.2 percent while wages only increase by 1.0 to 1.7 percent.

 Previous literature on training focuses on wage and productivity effects but the research on the specific characteristics of workers that participate in training is scarce.
 Applying a machine learning, we can identify the factors that drive the probability of receiving training from a large set of ## variables of the survey of the Programme for the International Assessment of Adult Competencies (PIAAC).
-Morespecifically (what we do)

-- What do we find
+More specifically we apply a Lasso regularization, first proposed by @tibshirani1996regression.
+Frst, we estimate a Lasso linear model for the number of on-thejob and off-the job trainings.
+Second, we estimate a Lasso logistic model for the binary outcome variables of whether or not a person participated in on-the-job training or open education.

+- summarize results for linear model here

+We find that people in higher skilled occupation, with a higher educational level, and who require computer knowledge generally receive more training.
+Thus, traning is likely to increase productivity in high skilled jobs and fuel wage growth at the upper tail of the wage distribution.
+It does not seem to support workers in climbing up the skill ladder and aquire more abstract tasks.
+The results for on-the-job traning and open education are very similar.
+Individuals that do not receive on-the-job traning are also less likely to participate in open education.

 - Further research